 Why Does your dentist refer you to a Periodontist?

-If your general dentist, Dr. Beall, Dr. Christopher, or Dr. Borden, has determined that your gums require special attention.
+If your general dentist, Dr. Christopher, has determined that your gums require special attention.
 The periodontist and general dentist work together as a team to provide you with the highest level of care.
 They will combine their experience to recommend the best treatment available to you while keeping each other informed on your progress.
 By referring you to the specialist, your dentist is showing a strong commitment to your dental health.

 The endodontist examines, diagnoses, and treats diseases and destructive processes, including injuries and abnormalities of dental pulps and periapical tissues of the teeth.